bash-bastion/bash-args/README.md

 #### `@flag [verbose] - Enable verbose logging`

 `verbose` is a boolean flag.
-Any argument succeeding it will not be interpreted as a value to the flag
+Any argument succeeding it will not be interpreted as a value to the flag.
+In the `args` associative array, the value is `yes` if the flag is supplied, and `no` if otherwise

 #### `@flag [port] {} - Port to open on`